Find Affordable College Courses

 16 Yearly Graduations

 The 4th most popular school in the country for stats majors who are seeking their doctor's degree is University of Wisconsin - Madison.
 Roughly 44,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 16 people received their doctor's degree in stats from UW - Madison.
-Of these students, 50% were women and 6% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 16 people received their doctor's degree in stats from UW - Madison.

 #5